Burrell College of Health Sciences School of Osteopathic Medicine - BCSOM

 General Information

-Led by highly experienced professionals from osteopathic, allopathic and general higher education, the College is committed to impacting the workforce needs and access to quality medical services in the region.
+The Burrell College of Health Sciences School of Osteopathic Medicine (BCSOM) utilizes the latest technologies and learning methods to ensure success in the classroom and future professional practice.
+Led by highly experienced professionals from osteopathic, allopathic and higher education, BCSOM is committed to impacting the workforce needs and access to quality medical services in the region.

 • Medical students are very active in coordinating and participating in regional community outreach, education, and service projects.